 (Secrets shared by Career Center advisors and School of Communication Professor Chris Palmer)

 LinkedIn is the world’s largest online professional networking site, with more than 562 million members in over 200 countries and territories.
 It is a critical brand-building tool that allows you to:

 - Build and manage your professional presence.

 - Connect professionally with classmates, faculty, family, work or internship colleagues, and other key contacts.

 - Manage and maintain your list of professional contacts.

 Most professionals use and take LinkedIn seriously.
 While an established presence on Facebook is good, a strong, polished presence on LinkedIn can set you apart in the job market.
 Learn how to network and build your online brand with LinkedIn.

 Twitter is a real-time information network that connects you to the latest stories, ideas, opinions, and news.
-If you are looking to obtain internships, full-time jobs, or networking opportunities you should use Twitter to improve your industry knowledge and social media marketing skills.
+If you are looking for internships, full-time jobs, or networking opportunities, you should use Twitter to improve your industry knowledge and social media marketing skills.

 It is still common for working professionals to exchange business cards in networking settings.
 While students are not expected to have business cards, some students find it useful to order them for networking purposes.
 Business cards can be ordered through companies like Vistaprint, UPS, or FedEx Office, to name a few.
 The Career Center does not work with or endorse one vendor over another.